University of Kansas

 Binary Detection: Multiple Independent Observations

-Detection, decisions, hypothsis testing
+Detection, decisions, hypothesis testing

 Homework